jodymgustafson/ez-ioc/readme.md

 - Define constructor dependencies
   - Dependency injection in deep object hierarchies

-## But why?

-Cause I didn't like any other IOC packages out there.
-None of them seemed either simple enough or did what I needed so I made my own.
-Plus most of them have horrible documentation, which I hope is not the case here.
-(I mean why create a public package if you're not going to tell people how to use it?)

 ## Install

 `npm i ez-ioc`

 ## How to Use

-1. Create or use the default IOC container
+1. Create your own, or use the default IOC container
 2. Define your bindings in the container
 3. Resolve your bindings to get instances of objects

 ### Quick Example

-Here is a Typescript example:
+Here is a simple Typescript example:

 ```
 interface Animal{...}